 The location is quieter than the other hotels mentioned above, but you can easily reach the city center by public transport, by foot or by taxi from here.

 The Volkshotel Amsterdam has rooms for everyone, from more expensive luxurious rooms to cheaper rooms with shared bathrooms.
-If you are on a budget, those rooms with a shared bathroom are perfect.
+Those rooms with shared bathrooms are perfect if you are on a budget.

 On the rooftop, they offer a mini spa with a sauna and three hot tubs, which is the best.
 Plus, a restaurant on the rooftop provides excellent views of the city.